psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected a bug in the elastic transactions screen.
 * Corrected a bug in the FCAS registry screen.
 * Corrected a bug in the reading process of sum of circuit flow constraints.

+### AC OPF

+* Fixed the defict and reactive power generation outputs.
+* Improved the numerical precision of input data reading.
+* Fixed a bug in reactive power balance: added shunt instead of subtracting shunt in the reactive power balance.
+Positive values now represent capacitive shunt, as per Knowledge Hub.
+* Corrected a bug related to the code assembly for certain entities in the AC network.
+* Corrected a bug in the iteration limit for the mathematical solver.

 # Version 5.28